-Our Children.
+Our Ghildren.

-A child is born ; now take the germ and make it A bud of moral beauty.
-Let the dews Of knowledge, and the light of virtue, wake it In richest fragrance and in purest hues For soon the gathering hand of death-will break it From its weak stem of life, and it shall lose All power to charm; but if that lovely flower Hath swelled one pleasure, or subdued one pain, O who shall say that it has lived in vain?"
+A child is born; now take the germ and make it A bud of moral beauty.
+Let the dews Of knowledge, and the light of virtue, wake it In richest fragrance and in purest hues; For soon the gathering hand of death-will break if From its weak stem of life, and it shall lose All power to charm; but if that lovely flower Hath swelled one pleasure, or subdued one pain, O who shall say that it has lived in vain?"

 For the Religio-Philosophical Journal.
 How Blessed I was in Glying.
 BY D. AMBROSE DAVIS.

-"Count that day lost whose low descending sun Sees from our hand no worthy action done,
+"Count that day lost whose low descending sun Sees from our hand no worthy action done.
+The other day 'twas very cold, And I was out in it,

-The other day 'twas very cold, And I was out in it, And I surely thought my ears would freeze Almost every minute.

-But I was struggling for the best, And earnestly intended To make some heavy heart grow light Before that day was ended.
+And I surely thought my ears would freeze Almost every minute.
+But I was struggling for the best,

-For there were some that I could help By kindly word or doed, Because so many always are
+Before that day was ended.
+For there were some that I could help By kindly word or dood, . / Because so many always are